Pergat

 Saint Pergat or Pergad or Pergobat or Bergat was a sixth-century Brenton bishop contemporary with Saint Ruelin.
-He is regarded as a saint in local Brenton calendars: His feast day August 3rd.
+He is regarded as a saint in local Brenton calendars: His feast day is August 1st or August 3rd.

 Biography

 Pergat was born into a noble and wealthy family around 548.
 He was a student of the Breton monk Tugdual who established a hermitage on an island off the coast of North Wales.
 Pergat accompanied Tugdual when the latter returned to Brittany, probably settling at Yaudet near Lannion.

-A good speaker, Pergat became Canon and Archdeacon of Lexobia.
+A good speaker, Pergat became Canon and Archdeacon of Tréguier.
 On the death of Tugdual, he contested the election of bishop Ruelin and, supported by a part of the people and clergy, was also elected.
 To settle this schism, a synod was summoned to Lexobia, marked by an apparition of Tugdual, who threatened Pergat with a terrible and rapid punishment if he did not withdraw.
 Pergat knelt down, begged pardon, and retired to Pouldouran, of which he is still the patron saint and where a fountain bearing his name exists.
 He ended his days by doing penitence as a hermit at Ty-Bergat.
 He died around 620.

+The Saint-Bergat church in Pouldouran was built between 1859 and 1867.